LUMII-Syslab/viziquer-tools-lod24/README.md

 This repository is a fork of [ViziQuer Tools](https://github.com/LUMII-Syslab/viziquer-tools), extended with a set of schemas from 24 popular Linked Open Data endpoints.

-The `diagrams` folder contains visual presentations of the included schema diagrams.
+The `diagrams` folder contains visual presentations of diagrams of included schemas.

+The pre-built data schemas are in `db/init/pg`.
+The bundled ViziQuer tool shall have these available after startup for schema visualization and visual query support.

 This repository is just a glue + initial data; the tools themselves come from the following repositories:
 - [ViziQuer](https://github.com/LUMII-Syslab/viziquer)